The Untold Legend of the Batman: Issue #3: The Man Behind The Mask!

 The next morning, Bruce cancels all his appointments.
 His friend and associate, Lucius Fox, tries to talk to Bruce, but Bruce does not want to talk.
 Lucius reminds him of their first meeting, back when he was in the Wayne Foundation's finance division, and brought a portfolio suggestion to Bruce, who liked the idea and started Lucius on the path that made his entire career.

 Bruce continues to try to figure out who is behind the attacks, until he comes to a realization.
 He hurries back to Wayne Manor as Batman.
 He sees visions of himself and his parents when he was a child.
 He enters the Batcave at Wayne Manor and realizes that the person behind everything is himself: a vision of Bruce Wayne reveals to Batman that he has attempted to destroy Batman because of how it has ruined his life as Wayne.
 As the walls of the Batcave begin to close in on him, he sees his father in the original bat costume.
 He explains that a warehouse explosion Batman had recently been caught in has temporarily affected his mind.
 His father begs Batman to leave the Batcave while he holds the walls apart, but Batman will not let him die again.
 Batman dives, carrying both himself and his father out of harm's way.

-Once they are safe, Bruce's father removes his mask to reveal that he is, in fact, Robin.
+Once they are safe, Bruce's father removes his mask to reveal that he is not, in fact, Thomas Wayne returned from the dead, but Robin, in disguise.
 Batman reveals that he knew all along, but that the important part is that he has come to his senses.
 Batman says that he needs to be alone, and heads for a rooftop to look over Gotham City.